top of page

 I suppose there may be some honourable exceptions and bargains out there, but if so, I haven't found them.
 But usually buying cheap, bargain basement beans limits the quality of the coffee you can brew so it’s worth paying more to buy fresher, traceable and sustainable better-quality beans.

-However, paying even more for premium speciality coffess can take you into some very strange places.
+However, paying even more for premium speciality coffees can take you into some very strange places.
 High-end light roast coffees can be wild; think fruit salad in a cup!
 If you want something more like classic coffee, save the “funky” stuff for when you’re feeling adventurous after you’ve acquired a bit of practice and are consistently brewing great coffee.
 (Unless you’re desperate for some fruit salad in a cup.
 In which case no judgement and good luck learning to brew with it).